lakoske/AKAI-APC-Key-25-Ableton-Midi-Remote-Script/README.md

 for controls used APC 25 keys (clipStop, Select), so if you need default functions of this buttons - you willbe upset. personally for me this setup is very good for live sessions

-for install change the files folder "c:\ProgramData\Ableton\Live 10 Suite\Resources\MIDI Remote Scripts\APC_Key_25" to files from this repository
+for install replace the files in folder "c:\ProgramData\Ableton\Live 10 Suite\Resources\MIDI Remote Scripts\APC_Key_25" by files from this repository
 (Don't forget save your original files)
 Tested for Ableton 9 and 10